EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Uncertainty-Aware Traversability Model

 \section{Uncertainty-Aware Traversability Model}

-In this section, we first introduce the traction distribution predictor that captures the aleatoric uncertainty, and the latent space density estimator that captures epistemic uncertainty.
+In this section, we first introduce the traction distribution predictor that captures aleatoric uncertainty, and the latent space density estimator that captures epistemic uncertainty.
 An overview of the traversability analysis pipeline is shown in Fig.~\ref{fig:traversability_analysis_pipeline}.
-Then, we review how to parameterize Dirichlet distributions with NN outputs according to~\cite{natpn} and propose the new uncertainty-aware squared Earth Mover's Distance loss that better captures cross-bin relationships among discretized traction values compared to the uncertainty-aware cross entropy loss proposed in~\cite{natpn} for classification tasks.
+Then, we review the evidential method proposed by~\cite{natpn} in the context of traction learning, and propose a new uncertainty-aware loss to improve learning performance.